 The king of Amynteo is Alpha Estate, the largest producer on the plateau.
 Their style skews modern, and they produce a wide range of wines from both indigenous and international varieties (their Sauvignon Blanc bottlings are especially noteworthy).
 Of their many Xinomavros, a few stood out.
 The 2014 Hedgehog Vineyard offered a smoky, somewhat reticent nose, with a subtle, refined palate, and a good balance of fruity and savory flavors.
 The only distraction in this otherwise fine wine was a kiss of confection in the finish.
 The 2013 Single Block Reserve Vieilles Vignes, from their 86-year-old own-rooted Xinomavro vines, was both savory and polished, with good depth and complexity.
 Though the nose was funky and wild, the wine had admirable purity on the palate and finished clean.
 The 2014 Axia, a blend of 50/50 Xinomavro and Syrah, was also excellent.
 Intense and chewy, it boasted a slightly gamey nose of leather, olives, and herbs, with a palate of underripe blackberries.
 Both the acidity and the tannin levels were quite elevated, but the body possessed enough glycerin to smooth the edges.
 My sentimental favorite from Alpha Estate, however, was the 2016 Rosé of Xinomavro, by far the best still rosé of Xinomavro I tried.
 Though produced via the saignée method, it retained its delicacy and freshness, and the savory notes were contained enough to allow a cheerful strawberry fruit to come forward.

 Of special note in the Amynteo scene are the wines of Karanika.
 Though not yet Demeter certified, Karanika is among the few biodynamic estates in Greece.
-Launched in 2006 by a Danish publisher of Greek origin, this winery focuses on traditional method sparkling wines, though they do make an excellent still Assyrtiko.
+Launched in 2006 by a Dutch publisher of Greek descent, this winery focuses on traditional method sparkling wines, though they do make an excellent still Assyrtiko.
 The 2013 Brut Prestige is a combination of Assyrtiko and Xinomavro (their homage to Champagne’s Chardonnay and Pinot Noir blends), an attractive, fruity wine with a nose of nectarine, yellow peach, and biscuit.
 Though the dosage is low, some residual sugar was apparent, and the medium-sized bubbles were persistent.
 The 2015 Extra Cuvée de Réserve, made entirely of Xinomavro, was light gold with bigger, less aggressive bubbles and a nose of rainier cherries and sugar cookies.
 It is an easy-drinking, straightforward wine.
 Karanika’s finest creation was specifically engineered for the New York market: the 2015 Brut Nature Xinomavro was exceptional, and its vibrancy made me wish he’d lighten the dosage in all his wines.
 On the nose, it featured lemon pith, wet stone, and cherries, and the palate was focused.
 The autolytic notes were subtle, less confected, and more refined than in the other wines.
 The mousse was persistent with very small bubbles, and the finish had a welcome touch of aspirin bitterness.

 Within the Rapsani PDO, Tsantali produces several tiers of wines: a “basic,” a Reserve, a Grande Reserve, and a new organic wine called BIO.
 Stylistically, the wines are a touch softer and riper than most I tasted from the other Xinomavro appellations, and were a tad on the rustic side as well.
 Of the three flagship wines, I enjoyed the 2013 Reserve most.
 Poised between the relatively simple “basic” and the more concentrated Grande Reserve, the Reserve offered the best combination of personality and freshness.
 The nose featured scents of blackberries, black pepper, tomato leaf, and smoke, and the palate was lean and dry, with grippy tannins and a high, guiding acidity.
 Their 2013 BIO was also lovely.
 Sourced from a range of elevations, it had medium concentration and a bitter chocolate finish.
 The nose was evocative of plums and figs, with complicating tomato and herb inflections.